vickneee/vickneee/README.md

 I am Web Development Student.

-🌱 I’m currently learning CSS, JavaScript, Node.js, and all that is related to React.js.
+🌱 I'm currently learning CSS, JavaScript, Node.js, and everything related to React.js.

 <!--
 **vickneee/vickneee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 🔥 Web design draws my attention.
 Right now I'm exploring the Figma (software).

+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...